-The guidelines, which are viewed well over 20,000 times each year are widely used by practitioners around the world and are currently offered in English, French, Spanish, Portuguese, Russian and Mandarin Chinese.
+The guidelines are widely used by practitioners around the world and are currently offered in English, French, Spanish, Portuguese, Russian and Mandarin Chinese.
 The guidelines are developed free of any commercial influence.
 The WGO Global Guidelines homepage is available in both Russian and Mandarin.

 The WGO engages in advocacy on a global basis as it celebrates World Digestive Health Day (WDHD) annually on May 29, the anniversary of WGO’s founding in Washington, DC, USA in 1958.

 Working with you, our Member Societies, we make the general public, healthcare professionals and governments more aware of issues – local, national, and global – relating to digestive health, nutrition and digestive diseases.
 The WDHD campaign has to date reached thousands through seminars, public campaigns, courses and press conferences.
-During the 2014, 2015, and 2016 campaigns alone, over 40 countries participated in WDHD.
-During those three years, more than 110 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.
+During the 2014, 2015, 2016 and 2017 campaigns alone, over 40 countries participated in WDHD.
+During those four years, more than 135 events took place around the world, with similar distribution between WGO’s four regions – Africa/Middle East, Americas, Asia Pacific and Europe.